willycoffee/Simple-GD-Api/README.md

 ## Credits
 Me - for making the api in the first place xd.<br/>
-@FamryAmri - teaching me how to request data from a server with the 'request' npm module and giving me the documention for the endpoints.<br/>
+[FamryAmri](https://github.com/FamryAmri) - teaching me how to request data from a server with the 'request' npm module and giving me the documention for the endpoints.<br/>
-@GDColon - his GDBrowser helped with half the api.<br/>
+[GDColon](https://github.com/GDColon) - his GDBrowser helped with half the api.<br/>
-@SMJSGaming - for the really helpful [documention](https://github.com/SMJSGaming/GDDocs).
+[SMJSGaming](https://github.com/SMJSGaming) - for the really helpful [documention](https://github.com/SMJSGaming/GDDocs).

 the beginning of the api and the first thing i tried was getting some info on the first gauntlet.